IT STARTED WITH ONE

 Steve recruited Bert’s friends, Eric, Malik, and Rob, within two years.
 Steve tasked them with building an editing and visual FX suite from scratch.
 They made computers and augmented programs to meet Steve’s needs as a director.

 Remember those huge Bally Total Fitness commercials from the late ’90s?
-They were written, produced, and directed by Steve and Sheila, but a group of 19-year-olds did all the editing and visual FX effects from Queens!
+They were written, produced, and directed by Steve and Sheila, but a group of 19-year-olds from Queens did all the editing and visual FX effects!
 It was the ultimate work-study!

 Twenty-five years later, Bert is an Emmy award-winning film editor.
 Yet, he still pulls out the chalk from time to time.